Bytexe/iterm2-to-ghostty/README.md

 # Migrating iTerm2 to Ghostty (and cmux)

-A Claude Code skill for moving an iTerm2 profile to a [Ghostty](https://github.com/ghostty-org/ghostty) (and [cmux](https://cmux.com)) *correctly* — colors, font, transparency, cursor, window size, scrollback, and the Option key.
+A Claude Code skill for moving an iTerm2 profile to a [Ghostty](https://ghostty.org/) (and [cmux](https://cmux.com)) config *correctly* — colors, font, transparency, cursor, window size, scrollback, and the Option key.
-You install it, then ask Claude Code to migrate your setup; it does the conversion, checks your font, and shows you what changed.

-It's just as suitable for cmux: cmux is built on Ghostty and reads the same config file, so the config this skill generates drives cmux too — no extra steps.
+**Moving to cmux?** This is for you too — cmux is built on Ghostty and reads the same config, so generating that Ghostty config is exactly how you carry your iTerm2 look-and-feel into cmux.

 The catch it exists to solve: a hand-copied config quietly gets things wrong.